 If you like the idea of a creamy mint pie but would rather eat a cupake, here’s a compromise.
-These chocolate ganache filled cupcakes are topped with an easy mint flavored mousse which you make in a matter of minutes with melted marshmallows.
+These chocolate ganache filled Grasshopper Pie Cupcakes are topped with an easy mint flavored mousse you can make in minutes with melted marshmallows.

 I made this recipe twice yesterday in half batches of 6, so if you don’t need 12 just cut the cupcake ingredients in half.
 The first batch was good, but I thought the topping was a little too stiff.
 For the second batch, I cut the marshmallows back by a few and was happy.
 Because the gelatin in the marshmallows is what makes the mousse stiff, you do have to be careful how many you use.

 Also, for this recipe I wanted a mint mousse, plain ganache, and lightly minted cake.
 Instead of using peppermint extract in the cake, I used melted Trader Joe’s Mint UFOs.
 If you’re not lucky enough to have UFOs or some other mint flavored chocolate in the house (I think mint chocolate chips might work) then use 3 oz 70% chocolate and supplement with a little peppermint extract.

 One final note, the cupcake part of the recipe is adapted from CI.
 I am in love with this recipe at the moment, but if you have a cupcake recipe you like better you can use that.